gquelch/Nuke-Public-Scripts/README.md

 This is my *Master* Tool, it has a few built in functions, one of the main things it can do is load and execute other python scripts, this allows  you to easily change and update scripts in a folder, without restarting nuke or adding them to a pipeline.
 It also allows you to get around the need to copy and paste scripts into the script editor, or loading them into a specific Nuke menu.

-You are able to set a default location of your script libriary (line 9), its not nessecary, but means you odn't have to paste it in every time.
-I set this to whever I am currently saving my scripts, you might want to change this per project, or to a global scripts directory on a network drive.
+You are able to set a default location of your script library (line 9), it's not necessary, but means you don't have to paste it in every time.
+I set this to wherever I am currently saving my scripts, you might want to change this per project, or to a global scripts directory on a network drive.

 ### Selection Tools

-The top set of tools have some quick actions that let you select nodes by class, you just write each class you want to select, seperated by spaces
+The top set of tools have some quick actions that let you select nodes by class, you just write each class you want to select, separated by spaces

 E.g